MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 - *Write tests at the lowest level possible*.
 Favor tests with the fewest external dependencies, and run tests as part of the build.

-- *Write tests once, and run tests everywhere including production*.
+- *Write tests once, and run tests everywhere, including production*.
 Write tests that you can run in every development environment without accounting for factors that are specific to one environment, like encrypted secrets or configurations.

 - *Design your workload for testing*.
 When you develop your application, make testability a requirement.